gurivier/pysourcecloze/doc/quick_start_guide.md

 ## STEP 6: Embedding Script in Moodle<a id="embedding"/>

 An init script is required in Moodle quizzes to **init** source clozes.
 You will have to embed it **before** all source clozes (see [Step 7](#making)).
-PySourceCloze embeds both the init script and general filling instructions as a Moodle "description" question when using the init command: the instructions' language is then specified; the option `-qt QUESTION_FILE`, `--question-text QUESTION_FILE` inserts some HTML optionally after general instructions.
+PySourceCloze embeds both the init script and general filling instructions as a Moodle "description" question when using the init command: the instructions' language is then specified; the option `-qt QUESTION_FILE`, `--question-text QUESTION_FILE` inserts some HTML optionally after general instructions; the option `-ei`, `--embed-images` then embed images as base64 code in the HTML code (so that avoiding to import and link images in Moodle).

 Two ways can get the description that embeds the script and the general instructions:
 * By [importing an XML question file](#embedding-xml);